IstuntmanI/samp-streamer-plugin-sampgdk-invoke/README.md

 * To integrate it in your gamemode you may need to do small changes, such as changing sampGDK's include path or just renaming the `streamer` files.

-* You need to define Streamer Plugin's in your plugin, in `streamer.hpp` I provided only the declarations.
-See `callbacks.cpp` for an example of how to create their definitions.
+* You need to define Streamer Plugin's callbacks in your plugin, in `streamer.hpp` I provided only the declarations and in `streamer.cpp` they get called, but you have to see `callbacks.cpp` for an example of how to create their definitions.

+* Streamer Plugin-like callbacks are actually called in `streamer.cpp` under `OnPublicCall`.
+If you want the callbacks to be actually executed, you need to add `OnPublicCall` in your definition file, as shown in `streamer.def`, so the main callback will get imported.

 Additional Notes
 ----------------